adefelic/cetus/planning/game-design.md

 	hp = endurance * 10
 	mp = willpower * 10

-## enemies
-encounters can be non-human beings, the land anthropomorphosed, weather, the past encounters can be helpful, but usually aren't
-field:
-	- scare crow (blue / )
-		- sway
-		- watch
-	- knotted grass / vines (green)
-		- entangle. * bind multi
-		- trip. xx mud single
-		- snare
-	- marsh hawk (day)
-		- watch. pressure xx single
-		- harry. confuse xx multi
-		- gouge. cut xxx single
-	- great owl (night)
-		- watch
-		- swoop / graze (high damage)
-	- green briars (more grabbing)
-		- needle. x cut multi
-		- entangle. * bind multi
-		- trip. xx mud single
-		- grasp
-		- snare
-	- red briars (more cutting)
-		-
-	- snake
-		- coil. bind xx single
-		- fangs. sting xxx single
-		- vanish. confuse x multi
-	- old bones (skull + ribs + an arm)
-		- unnerve. pressure x single
-		- grab. bind xxx single
-	- the patriarch (sun)
-		- glare. blaze xx multi
-		- judge. blaze xxxx single
-		- wither.
-	- prairie chicken
-	- blue/red butterfly (Karner Blue Butterfly)
-		- stardust
-		- starlight
-	- sunflower (day) / moonflower (night)
-		- sun ray
-		- moon ray
-	- i want more that arent animals. what are things that can happen
-		- recurring text npcs whose quests are advanced whenever you see them (or give them something?)
-	- plank bridge
-		- break
-	-
-forest:
-	- spider web
-		- tangle. * bind multi
-		- become spider. ends encounter and becomes spider encounter
-	- spider
-		- fangs. sting xxx single
-	- roots (piled)
-		- tangle. * bind multi
-		- trip. xx mud single
-	- stone cairn
-		- heals mp?
-	- memory of fire (sprite, will o wisp)
-		- tempt. lull, xx, single
-	- ghost of fire (forest fire, the past)
-		-
-	- old cedar
-		- ooze sap. soil xx single
-		- creak
-	- foaming creature
-		- snap
-			- distress, xxx, single
-		- stalk
-			- distress, xx, multi
-		- bite
-			- crush, xxx, single
-	- wood turtle
-	- crow
-	- briar puppet / thorn doll (skeleton with briar marionette-ing)

-swamp:
-	- flies
-		- cloud
-	- still fog
-	- will o wisp
-	- walking bones
-	- rotting creature
-	- heaving bog
-	- spore bat - like the mold that kills bats making them into mold zombies instead of dead
-	- bog turtle
-	- ritual flame

-coast:
-	- drifting fog
-		- confuse.
-	- bleached bones
-		- sea water
-	- beached creature
-		- eject sea water
-	- keen gull
-	- sea glass
-		- glitter, lull
-	- horseshoe crab
-		- wait
-	- dying shark
-		- gasp
-		- lurch
-	- osprey
-	- crawling turtle
-underwater:
-	- seaweed dragon
-	- green crab
-	- old crab
-	- anemone
-	- jellyfish
-	- winter skate
-	- black grouper
-	- greenland shark
-	- stranded meteorite
-beyond:
-	- lost star
-	- wild starlike
-	- wanderer (comet)
-	- starlike abandoned
-	- eye
-	- ovum
-	- void
-	- *
-	- black hole
-	- wave \/\/\/\
-	- particle .

-# COMBAT

-- option 1: simple combat. player does move, enemy does move, repeat until someone is dead. hp only
-- option 2: complicated combat

-today's combat thoughts:

-- attack speed? this could make using a single character more interesting.

-- can you cancel an enemy attack by depleting their poise before they can attack? or attacking at a faster speed with a harder hitting move? or attacking at the same speed. moves that are aggressive can stagger the enemy to cancel their slower attacks. only some moves stagger

-** okay some resolution **
-i think that the target complexity should be roughly DRAGON QUEST. you choose a character to give you some flavor, some combat skills and spells, and you mostly are trying to burn as little resources as possible so that you can continue your slog.

-smt combat and eo combat both work because you have a lot of moves to use. maybe there should be some roguelike elements where you "remember" the moves from encounters sometimes. maybe it happens when you are hit by something that is strong against you?

-- skills have a combat function and a non combat function

 ## FAVOR / REPUTATION
 - favor within an individual encounter